einverne/einverne.github.io/_posts/2018-12-02-kie-drools-workbench-installation-with-tomcat.md

 Follow this [link](http://drools.org/download/download.html) to download the drools workbench.
 And choose the [Tomcat version](https://download.jboss.org/drools/release/7.11.0.Final/) to download.

 You will get `kie-drools-wb-7.11.0.Final-tomcat8.war` file.
-And you can just rename it to kie-wb.war .
+And you can just rename it to `kie-drools-wb.war` .

-And copy(deploy) the `.war` to `TOMCAT/webapps` directory.
+And copy(deploy) the `.war` to `TOMCAT/webapps` directory. 这个名字决定了在 URL 中的路径，需要注意下。

 ### dependency jars
 Download following related jars and copy them to `TOMCAT/lib`: